 “The Irregular at Magic High School: The Girl Who Summons the Stars” is a movie-original spin-off of a popular Japanese light novel series called “The Irregular at Magic High School” written by Tsutomu Satou.

 Utilizing a relatively dynamic cast and a decent plot line, “The Girl Who Summons the Stars” manages to deliver for a long-awaited film adaptation of one of the most popular light novel series.
-The movie’s two-hour and twenty-one minute runtime forced it to disregard some characterization, but retain enough of it so that characters are memorable to the end and portray a minimum of relevance to the film.
+The movie’s two-hour-and-a-half-minute runtime forced it to disregard some characterization, but retain enough of it so that characters are memorable to the end and portray a minimum of relevance to the film.

 The plot advances relatively quickly in order to fit Satou’s plotline into the movie.
 Because the film is portrayed from a multitude of perspectives, it jumps back and forth from multiple scenes very quickly, which will occasionally leave viewers slightly confused as to what is happening in the film.
 However, the film does not punish viewers for missing minor details, resulting in a coherent, though fast plotline.

 As an animated film, Studio 8-bit in addition to staff from Studio MAUSU delivers on quality animation, whether it be scenery or heart-pounding action scenes.
 Characters may seem slightly static sometimes, but is made up for through explosive action scenes that enrapture viewers on the edges of their seats.
 Other than exciting action scenes, there are certain scenes dedicated to fanservice, though they are cleverly censored.